georgelocarso/flash-chat-starter/README.md

 Original file: https://github.com/londonappbrewery/flash-chat-flutter
+This stub is the updated version of the project after fixing the errors.

 I have used the following these steps to update the file so that it can run on my PC (I am using Android Studio Arctic Fox & Android SDK 32):